Apalachicola Province: Missionaries and soldiers

-Sabacola el Grande was located on the Chattahooche River a few leagues south of the falls at Columbus.
+Sabacola el Grande was located on the Chattahoochee River a few leagues south of the falls at Columbus.
 Some residents of Sabacola had become Christians when the town was located in Florida, and requested that missionaries be sent to them.
 In late 1679, three missionaries, including the friar at the former mission in Sabacola el Menor, were sent to Apalachicola Province to convert the Apalachicolas as a counter to the growing English influence in the Chattahoochee valley.
 The Muscogee and Koasati-speaking towns were in communication with Westos, who were allied with the English in the Province of Carolina.
 The Christians of Sabacola had not informed the chief of Coweta of their request for Spanish missionaries.
 On hearing of the arrival of the missionaries, the chief traveled to Sabacola with men from Coweta and other towns who were friendly with the Westos, and forced the missionaries to leave three days later.
 In 1680, the Carolinians turned on the Westos, who had been their allies and slave-raiders, killing most of them.
 The surviving Westos sought refuge at Coweta.
 Now wary of the English, the chief of Coweta renewed contact with the Spanish.
 In the fall of 1680 the chief of Sabacola went to St. Augustine and invited the Spanish to send missionaries and soldiers to Apalachicola.
 Juan Márquez Cabrera, who had become governor of Spanish Florida in 1680, sent missionaries back to Sabacola in 1681, with an escort of seven (or twelve) Spanish soldiers.
 At about the same time, some Apalachicolas killed a couple of Christian Apalachees in Apalachee Province.
 The Spanish sent more soldiers to Apalachicola, and relations worsened.
 The missionaries baptized 36 residents of Sabacola before being forced out again a few months later.
 Cabrera suspected English influence in the hostility shown the missionaries.
 Threats from Cabrera led to at least the Christianized residents of Sabacola moving south to a point west of the Flint River just above where it joins the Chattahoochee.
 A mission named San Carlos de Sabacola was established in the town before 1686.
 The mission last appears in Spanish records in 1690.
 The mission town may have included Chatots from the earlier mission of San Carlos de los Chacatos in present-day Jackson County, Florida.